kpingul/tripwire/README.md

 ## Another Tripwire ?

-This project was inspired by learning about how attackers move laterally in an environment.
-Always on the move looking for credentials, PII, and other data critical to the organization on a system.
+This project was inspired by learning how attackers move laterally in an environment.
+Always on the move looking for credentials, PII, and other data critical to the organization.
 By creating a tripwire, we can get some true positives.
-That someone is accessing an asset that they aren't suppose to.
-And by adding UEBA around this, you can build more context around their movements.
-So for example, which user account did they use to access the file?
-When did they login to this machine?
-Some failed login attempts?
-Or maybe this was the initial system that was compromised?
-Nonetheless, with this evidence, IR and SOC teams can use this evidence for further investigations.
-List could go on depending what can we extract from a windows machine, but for now, this will do.
+That someone is accessing a file that they aren’t supposed to.
+So essentially, I’ve built a file integrity monitoring module to help detect some of these events.
+In addition, I’ve incorporated windows event logs to provide us with more contextual data.
+For example, with event id 4663, we can determine what process was involved in opening the file and possibly what account they used and the domain they are in.
+And with event id 4624 and 4625, we can now see when they’ve logged into that account and from which machine if not coming from the compromised host.
+And with this evidence, IR and SOC teams can use this evidence for further investigations.

 ## Tripwire Visualizer